learn-co-curriculum/phase-1-method-types/README.md

 are times when we need to perform calculations that are CPU intensive, sometimes referred to as a 'costly' or 'expensive' processes.

-If included in the `constructor`, a expensive process will be called every time a new instance of a `class` is created.
+If included in the `constructor`, an expensive process will be called every time a new instance of a `class` is created.
 When dealing with many instances, this can result in decreased performance.